Last Updated: August 9, 2021

 WordPress is, by far, the most popular content management system in the world and one of the most popular blogging platforms.

 These WordPress statistics prove that its popularity is driven not only by its relatively low costs and simplicity but also by factors like the wide choice of plugins and themes, availability of language packs, security, and SEO-friendliness.

 WordPress has come a long way from being a basic blogging tool to a global platform endorsed by the biggest brands and the most popular celebrities.
 Its features are particularly useful for small businesses as it allows them to put up attractive and high-functioning websites without the need for a big budget or an expert developer.

-A: This is not only the most impressive of all WordPress statistics, but also the fastest growing one: as of 2019, over 30% of all websites in existence work on WordPress.
-Compared to 2016, that’s 5% increase.
+This is not only the most impressive of all WordPress statistics, but also the fastest-growing one: as of 2020, over 35% of all websites in existence work on WordPress.
+Compared to 2016, that’s 10% increase.